 (4.6) Software Calibration Identification:

-(4.6.1) Except as provided for in section (h)(4.6.3), on all vehicles, a single software calibration identification number (CAL ID) for each diagnostic or emission critical control unit(s) shall be made available through the standardized data link connector in accordance with the SAE J1979/J1979-2/J1939 specifications.
+(4.6.1) Except as provided for in section (h)(4.6.3), on all vehicles, a single software calibration identification number (CAL ID) for each diagnostic or emission critical electronic control unit(s) shall be made available through the standardized data link connector in accordance with the SAE J1979/J1979-2/J1939 specifications.

 * * * *

-(4.6.3) Manufacturers may request Executive Officer approval to respond with more than one CAL ID per diagnostic or emission critical powertrain control unit.
+(4.6.3) Manufacturers may request Executive Officer approval to respond with more than one CAL ID per diagnostic or emission critical electronic control unit.
 Executive Officer approval of the request shall be based on the method used by the manufacturer to ensure each control unit will respond to a generic scan tool with the CAL IDs in order of highest to lowest priority with regards to areas of the software most critical to emission and OBD system performance.

 (4.7) Software Calibration Verification Number: